khoaphamanh/bachelorarbeit/README.md

 ## Download datasets
 Data can be downloaded at this [link](https://seafile.cloud.uni-hannover.de/d/18bc6da305bd46fca62e/) and should be located right in this directory, only if you pull the code from gitea.

 Otherwise you can download the entire work including code, data and pretrained model via the [link](https://seafile.cloud.uni-hannover.de/d/2d9dec930be54e4b9ba5/).
+All this data takes up about 30 GB on the hard drive.

 Each folder containing data will be annotated as follows:
 - data_2560: Folder containing time series cut into each time window with *window_size* equal to 2560 and *hop_size* equal to 2560.